meilisearch/meilisearch-digitalocean/CONTRIBUTING.md

 $ python3 /server/tools/build-image.py
 ```

 This command will create a DigitalOcean Droplet on MeiliSearch's account and configure it in order to prepare the Marketplace image.
 It will then create a Snapshot, which should be ready to be published to the Marketplace.
-The Droplet will automatically be removed from the account after image creation.
+The Droplet will automatically be removed from the account after the image creation.
 The image name will be MeiliSearch-v.X.X.X-Debian-X.

 6. Test the image: create a new Droplet based on the new Snapshot `MeiliSearch-v.X.X.X-Debian-X`, and make sure everything is running smoothly.
 Connect via SSH to the droplet and test the configuration script that is run automatically on login.
 Don't forget to destroy the droplet after the test.